Skip to content

 ├── KneoAuthError # HTTP 401 — missing or invalid API key

-├── KneoPermissionError # HTTP 403 — key valid but lacks the required scope
+├── KneoPermissionError # HTTP 403 — scope denied, or environment_policy_blocked

 ├── KneoNotFoundError # HTTP 404 — resource does not exist

-│ └── KneoIdempotencyMismatchError # HTTP 409 with payload mismatch on a replayed Idempotency-Key
+│ ├── KneoIdempotencyMismatchError # HTTP 409 with code idempotency_key_conflict

 └── KneoServerError # HTTP 5xx — server-side failure

-KneoIdempotencyMismatchError is a subclass of KneoConflictError (catching KneoConflictError also catches the mismatch case).
+KneoIdempotencyMismatchError and KneoHumanTaskExpiredError are subclasses of KneoConflictError (catching KneoConflictError also catches both).
 Everything else is parallel.

 What every exception carries